CaseyJamess/Eco-Breathe/README.md

 ### Working On

-- Dynamically display the Air Quality Data on Screen
+- Implementing dynamic display of Air Quality Data on the screen

 ### Additions